-Foster carers are individuals, couples, and same-sex couples generally aged between 25 and 70 years, either with or without other children.
+Foster carers or foster parents are individuals, couples, and same-sex couples generally aged between 25 and 70 years, either with or without other children.
 A willingness to contribute to a child’s life and make an important difference to his or her upbringing is paramount, whether it be for long-term care, respite care or supporting the process of reuniting the child with their birth family.

 Foster Carer Training and Support

-Centacare provides foster carers with extensive training and support to assist in the care of a foster child or children.
+Centacare provides foster parents/carers with extensive training and support to assist in the care of a foster child or children.
 Importantly, the training equips carers with the necessary skills to support children who have experienced trauma, grief or loss.
-Foster carers need to be willing to participate in training and the South Australian Government mandated assessment process, and work with Centacare to meet the changing needs of a child in care.
+Foster parents need to be willing to participate in training and the South Australian Government mandated assessment process, and work with Centacare to meet the changing needs of a child in care.
 A willingness and capacity to communicate with Centacare and participate in planning and reviewing of the child’s care ensures a successful relationship among all parties.

 To ensure the stability of the household for the well-being of the foster child, married or defacto couples need to demonstrate that they have been in a stable relationship for a reasonable amount of time.
 Adequate and safe accommodation must be provided for the foster child in their own bedroom, with siblings sometimes sharing a bedroom depending on the needs of the foster children and the foster family.
 Foster carers do not need to own their home, but are required to reside within the Adelaide metropolitan area, including the Adelaide Hills, Barossa, Light or Lower North areas in accordance with Centacare’s service area.